Skip to main content

 YouTube Videos

-Subtitles are not available for YouTube videos in Makeshapes.
+Subtitles are not available for YouTube videos in Makeshapes — YouTube's API does not expose its caption tracks to us, so the captions button is hidden on YouTube embeds.
 To add subtitles, upload your video directly to Makeshapes.

 Vimeo Videos